Return to the main gate

 Santa didn't become a Christian figure until the 3rd century with Nicholas, the Bishop of Myra.
 He lived on what is now the coast of Turkey.
 Nicholas suffered for his faith, was exiled and imprisoned.
 After his release, Nicholas attended the Council of Nicaea in AD 325.
 He died December 6, AD which became a festive day to honor this Bishop and his life.
 It's still a day recognized in many European countries as St. Nicholas Day.
 His parents died in an epidemic while Nicholas was still young.
 Obeying Jesus' words to "sell what you own and give the money to the poor," Nicholas used his whole inheritance to assist the needy, the sick, and the suffering.
 Many stories are told of his generosity, and caring.
 Especially his protection and care of children.
 Because of his life work, he became synonymous with Santa Claus.
 Though many of the stories retold today cannot be verified and are likely just oral stories that were created to entertain children and to further incorporate pagan legends with Christian figures.

 It's impossible to point to the one real 'first' Santa, because Santa is a culmination of mythological legends and stories.
-But from many of the earliest pagan stories and legends we can find pieces of the Santa legend in our Holly King of Celtic and Norse mythologies.
+But from many of the earliest pagan stories and legends we can find pieces of the Santa legend in our Celtic and Scandinavian mythologies

 By using this site you are agreeing to our Terms and Conditions